 The PASSporT extension with a "ppt" value of "rph" MUST only be sent with SIP INVITE when 'Resource-Priority' header field is used to convey the priority of the communication as defined in [RFC4412].
-To avoid the replay, and cut and paste attacks, the procedures described in Section 10.1 of [I-D.ietf-stir-rfc4474bis] MUST be followed.
+To avoid replay, and cut and paste attacks, the recommenations provided in Section 12.1 of [RFC8224] MUST be followed.